vicsz/spring-boot-metrics-demo/README.md

 High cardinality label / tag values (i.e. unique guids, user data such as emails, etc) for metrics implementations are highly discouraged, and have the potential to overwhelm time-series databases such as Datadog or Promethues.

+#### Common Tags

+Common tags can be defined at the registry level and are added to every metric reported to the monitoring system.
+This is generally used for dimensional drill-down on the operating environment like host, instance, region, stack, etc.

 ### 6 - 3rd-Party Metrics -- Humio Integration Instructions (Optional)

 As an alternate target for Metrics, you can also use alternate Metrics Platform Solutions.
 One such / easy to setup solution is Humio.